rajp152k/rajp152k.github.io/content/post/good-names.md

 tags: ["project","microessays"]
 ---

-As an aspiring polymath, you'll soon quickly out of books and courses if you really wish to explore the intersection of multiple domains based on your current intellectual requirements.
+As an aspiring polymath, you'll soon run out of books and courses if you really wish to explore the intersection of multiple domains based on your current intellectual requirements.

 That is a great problem to have and the solution is to transition into the mindset of chunking your learnings into projects rather than subjects.